14sumeets/Time-Feed/README.md

   # a node.js-generated modules folder.
 Not to be touched.
 This is kept in the repo for eventual use with Heroku.

 Contact: sumeet.sharma@berkeley.edu

+## To run the app:
+1. "git pull" all files to a local folder.
+2. inside the Time-Feed folder, run "node server.js".
+Open http://localhost:3000 in a browser. (port must be 3000 to be recognized by Facebook's API)